courseworks/AUT_BP_2024_Fall_HW2/README.md

 1. **Input of 1**: When `n = 1`, the output should be just `1`, as the table consists of only one cell (1 \* 1).

-2. **Non-positive inputs**: Ensure the program only accepts positive integers for `n`.
-If the user enters zero, a negative number, or a non-integer, the program should handle it gracefully, either by displaying an error or prompting the user again.

-3. **Spacing and Alignment**: For larger tables, the output could become misaligned.
-Consider formatting each cell’s output with consistent width for readability, especially for double- or triple-digit numbers.
+2. **Spacing and Alignment**: For larger tables, the output could become misaligned.
+Consider formatting each cell’s output with consistent width for readability, especially for double- or triple-digit numbers. use three space for each number.

 ---